Malobika8/All-In-One/Java-8/JavaStreamVsIntStream-Ch-9.md

 <img width="719" alt="Screenshot 2024-08-11 at 10 07 44 PM" src="https://github.com/user-attachments/assets/5465aa9f-7590-47dc-a98d-c66614acdfda">
 <img width="959" alt="Screenshot 2024-08-11 at 10 08 26 PM" src="https://github.com/user-attachments/assets/6d363304-5f63-475a-b40f-971e4ad1b3d7">

-When we write something like this, there's always overhead that gets associated with the compiler and thus it might have performance issues.
+However, implicit conversion has overhead associated with the Compiler and might have performance issues.

 To work with integers specifically, we have "*IntStream*".
-This interface is like Stream API interface.
+This interface is similar to Stream API interface.
 It is still a stream but it's specifically designed to handle primitive **int** type.

-Earlier, when we used "*Stream.of*", and then did "*println*", it called the one that takes object in the parameter.
+Earlier, when we used "*Stream.of*", and did "*println*", it called the one that takes object in the parameter.

 <img width="930" alt="Screenshot 2024-08-11 at 10 11 51 PM" src="https://github.com/user-attachments/assets/d5832aac-ef70-4582-953f-a47a68c853f9">
 <img width="654" alt="Screenshot 2024-08-11 at 10 11 59 PM" src="https://github.com/user-attachments/assets/21dea11a-7056-47fb-95fd-20dafe3264ea">

-But when we use "*IntStream.of*", that "*println*" method is called whose parameter is int.
+However, when we use "*IntStream.of*", that "*println*" method is called whose parameter is int.

 <img width="884" alt="Screenshot 2024-08-11 at 10 11 02 PM" src="https://github.com/user-attachments/assets/e15a85b3-65da-4552-b4db-baf348547132">
 <img width="643" alt="Screenshot 2024-08-11 at 10 11 17 PM" src="https://github.com/user-attachments/assets/d44001ac-1d7e-44b0-ba2a-e72f5f5fdbdd">

-Whenever we store any primitive value, say int i = 10, it takes 4 bytes of memory.
+Whenever we store any primitive value (say int i = 10), it takes 4 bytes of memory.
 But an object type like Integer takes 20 bytes of memory.

 <img width="705" alt="Screenshot 2024-08-12 at 9 53 40 AM" src="https://github.com/user-attachments/assets/2c5cc21d-4da3-4342-94b0-3dba5f944e2b">

-Similarly, we have DoubleStream, LongStream, and other interfaces.
+Similarly, we have DoubleStream, LongStream, and other such interfaces.

 <img width="735" alt="Screenshot 2024-08-12 at 9 54 51 AM" src="https://github.com/user-attachments/assets/ef877d60-79ca-4d5d-8df7-02d92322d047">